Andrewfragkiadakis/andrewfragkiadakis.github.io/README.md

 [![Framer Motion](https://img.shields.io/badge/Framer%20Motion-Animations-purple)](https://www.framer.com/motion/)

 ## Original Static Version
 This project was originally a static website built with HTML, CSS, and vanilla JavaScript.
-You can see details of that version in previous commits or a separate branch if maintained.
+You can see details of that version [here](https://github.com/Andrewfragkiadakis/andrewfragkiadakis.github.io/tree/static-legacy-site).

 The transformation to React aimed to enhance interactivity, maintainability, and implement more dynamic features.

 ## Key Features & Enhancements in the React Version